— Bridie Schmidt

 The LCT doesn’t apply to commercial vehicles not specifically to carry people (for example, trucks), or those designed to carry nine passengers or more, emergency vehicles, vehicles fitted out to transport those with disabilities, or motor homes or campervans.

 The LCT threshold for the current financial year has not been increased.
 However, the definition of what a fuel-efficient vehicle is has changed.
-Whereas any vehicle rated to use 7 litres of fuel or less per 100 kilometres (according to Section 12 of the federal Road Vehicle Standards Act 2018 ) used to eligible for the fuel-efficient threshold, this figure has been halved to 3.5 litres per 100 kilometres.
+Whereas any vehicle rated to use 7 litres of fuel or less per 100 kilometres (according to Section 12 of the federal Road Vehicle Standards Act 2018 ) used to be eligible for the fuel-efficient threshold, this figure has been halved to 3.5 litres per 100 kilometres.

 This is a significant shift to ensure only vehicles that have low emissions are eligible for the lower threshold.
-For more info, see the 2025 Luxury Car Tax amendments here .
+For more info, see the 2025 Luxury Car Tax amendments here.

 To work out how much LCT you would have to pay on a vehicle, first work out if it is eligible for the fuel-efficient or the standard threshold.
 Then, subtract the threshold from the vehicle’s GST-inclusive price.
 After that you must calculate the GST-exclusive amount (divide by 11 and multiply by 10) and then multiply that by the LCT rate (currently 33 per cent), as a fraction.